Conicy/farmComm/README.md

 http://retired.beyondlogic.org/consulting/processutil/processutil.htm

 ==TO DO:==

+URGENT BUGFIX: Instead of having spawn.exe (or) systemSpawn.exe launch both spawnCheck and killCheck, have spawnCheck periodically check for the existence of the killCheck process, suspend its own functionality if that process is not found, attempt to launch the process any time it is not found, and resume its own functionality when that process if found.
+(LONG-TERM OBJECTIVE, BETTER SOLUTION; wrap all this functionality into one program, so that multiple executables do not need to be managed (wherever possible).
+With my first try at that, I couldn't seem to get simultaneous timers (and dependent functions) running properly in different threads).
+Otherwise, if spawnCheck.exe runs alone, it can spawn processes while the user is active, which it *should not.*

 Add configurable CPU/GPU load check functionality, for example do not spawn processes if the CPU and/or GPU load (from other processes?) are over fifteen percent.
 Possibly see the source code for how Open Hardware Monitor checks loads as a start point for this.